 5 Steps to Create Your Own Altar

 - Decide what the purpose of your altar will be.
-Here are some ideas: memorial altar, meditation altar, goals altar, and ritual altar, but any loving purpose you desire will work.
+Here are some ideas: memorial altar, meditation altar, goals altar, and ritual altar, seasonal altar but any loving purpose you desire will work.

 - Clear the space (optional).
 Though it’s not a necessity, it is nice to clear the space of your altar.
-Do this with sage or incense of your choice.
+Do this with a herb or incense of your choice.

 - Select your items for the altar.
 Find items that you’re drawn to, and that fit the theme of your altar.
 If you’re making an altar for reaching your goals consider researching crystals that are good for goal-setting.
 If you’re creating a ritual altar consider what items you might need to create your rituals.